huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/lib/template/prj/README.md

 <a id="sec-1" name="sec-1"></a>

-## 目录结构
+## Directory Structure

-usr_template的prj文件夹层级结构如下：
+The structure of the prj folder of usr_template is as follows：

 - **prj/**
   - [build/](#sec-2-1)
   - [constraints/](#sec-2-2)
   - [build.sh](#sec-2-3)
-  - README.md （本文档）
+  - README.md （This document）
   - [schedule_task.sh](#sec-2-4)
   - [usr_prj_cfg](#sec-2-5)
   - [AEI_Register.cfg](#sec-2-6)